 - Spray the rose targeting the buds with an organic insecticidal soap.

-- Encourage a good garden ecosystem with ‘bug hotels’ rather then using chemical pesticide spray which indiscriminately kill beneficial inspects that prey on aphids (such as lady bugs) which naturally control the aphid population.
+- Encourage a good garden ecosystem with ‘bug hotels’ rather than using chemical pesticide spray which indiscriminately kills beneficial insects that prey on aphids (such as ladybugs) which naturally control the aphid population.

 As you can see from the photo my own rose had a good number of aphids yet I was able to limit the damage by checking my rose in the Spring and removing any aphids by hand.